 By JOHN M. REPP and CINDY COLE

 Cindy Cole retired from SEIU 925 and works with 925 active retirees.
 John M. Repp retired from Boeing and is a delegate for SPEEA/IFPTE 2001 on the Martin Luther King, Jr. County Labor County.
+This column is an open letter to the Seattle City Council delivered earlier this month and posted here with the authors’ permission.
 Both are active members of the Seattle Public Banking Coalition.